 In 1920, the Turkish War of Independence was waged with the aim of revoking the terms of the Treaty of Sèvres.

-In November 1922, the Turkish Parliament in Ankara formally abolished the Sultanate, thus ending 623 years of monarchical Ottoman rule.
+On 1 November 1922, the Turkish Parliament in Ankara formally abolished the Sultanate, ending 623 years of monarchical Ottoman rule.

-In July 1923, the Treaty of Lausanne led to the international recognition of the sovereignty of the new Turkish state.
+On 24 July 1923, the Treaty of Lausanne, superseded the Treaty of Sèvres, led to the international recognition of the sovereignty of the new Turkish state as the successor state of the Ottoman Empire.

 After the proclamation of the republic in 1923, Atatürk instituted reforms such as the language reform and alphabet reform.

-The Turkish War of Independence lasted from 1919 to 1923, with the aim of revoking the terms of the Treaty of Sèvres (1920).
+The Turkish War of Independence (1919–1923) was waged with the aim of revoking the terms of the Treaty of Sèvres (1920).

 In 1925, Atatürk's reforms caused discontent in some Kurdish and Zaza tribes leading to the Sheikh Said rebellion.

-In 1926, Turkey adopted a civil law legal system, replacing Sharia-derived Ottoman law, with the Civil Code based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.
+In 1926, Turkey adopted a civil law legal system, replacing Sharia-derived Ottoman law; The Civil Code, adopted in 1926, was based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.

 By 1927, the percentage of non-Muslims in Turkey had fallen to 2.5%.